ranger-finance/ranger-agent-kit/perps-mcp/USER_MANUAL.md

 - **Ask your dev team or open an issue in your repo!**

 ---

+## Integration Tests

+- Integration tests use API keys from a `.env` file if present, or a default test key.
+- See the README for details on running tests.

 If you want a PDF or markdown version of this manual, or want to customize it for your team, just let me know!